7 INSANE Things You MUST Know About Using Frankincense Essential Oil (WHY it Should Be in Your Home!)

 Then I began learning about herbs, and with this blessed confidence in using actual plants as medicine, I truly began to understand the value of using essential oils for more than simple cleaning and a wonderful and natural way to scent our house (and my classroom).

-Essential oils have become a huge part of my health, arsenal these days.
-Here, I'll share some INSANELY amazing things Frankincense essential oil can do for you and your family!
+Essential oils have become a huge part of my health arsenal these days.
+Here, I'll share some INSANELY amazing things Frankincense essential oil can do for your health and the health of your family!
 Seriously, my friends.
-EVERYONE should have some Frankincense in their home!
+EVERYONE should have some Frankincense in their home, and here's why:

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you--Heidi
+If you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you--Heidi (Full disclosure here)

 Frankincense Oil: Therapeutic Properties